-Want to work for one of the most well known automakers in the world?
+Want to work for one of the most well-known automakers in the world?
 Mercedes-Benz offers a number of different apprenticeships to help you break into the automotive industry.
-If you’ve a passion for engineering, customer service, or retail then the Mercedes-Benz apprenticeship scheme could be just the thing for you.
+If you have a passion for engineering, customer service, or retail then the Mercedes-Benz apprenticeship scheme could be just the thing for you.

 What schemes are available?